Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Introduction

 Cluster categories were introduced in \cite{buan2006tilting} to categorify cluster algebras.
-It is the orbit category $D^b(\modd\Lambda)/\tau^{-1}[1]$.
-Similarly, $m$-cluster categories were defined in \cite{ASSEM2006548},\cite{ASSEM2008884} as the orbit categories $D^b(\modd\Lambda)/\tau^{-1}[m]$.
-Hence the fundamental domain of $m$-cluster category is
+They are defined as the orbit category $D^b(\modd\Lambda)/\tau^{-1}[1]$.
+Similarly, $m$-cluster categories were defined in \cite{ASSEM2006548}, \cite{ASSEM2008884} as the orbit categories $D^b(\modd\Lambda)/\tau^{-1}[m]$.
+Thus, the fundamental domain of the $m$-cluster category is